jplumlee/leaflet-challenge/README.md

 # Leaflet Homework - Visualizing Data with Leaflet

 Edit the configEDIT.js file in leaflet-challenge/Leaflet-Step-1/static/js/ to include your Mapbox API key.
+Change the configEDIT.js filename to config.js and run the index.html file.
+I ran the index.html file withe Live Server extension for Visual Studio Code to see the project.

 ## Background